Butanium/monte-carlo-tree-search-TSP/README.md

 ## How can I test it ?

 Open it and build it with dune.
+Try to run the files in examples as executable (Todo : setup executable)

 ## Ressources